NielsPichon/p5.Fresco/README.md

 We wanted to try and draw a piece which resembles the old school theatre decor, with its waves and clouds hand crafted with papier maché, and, always, some discernable love for the craft.
 For the clouds, we draw some rectangular giggly lines which we then round the corners off.
 Lots of trial and error here went into making sure the clouds actually close correctly.
-Add some shadows, some concentric half circles for the waves, animated with some simple horizontal offset, and an extra particle system for some soft rain, and you get something which hopeffuly captures some of the feeling of these old decors.
+Add some shadows, some concentric half circles for the waves, animated with some simple horizontal offset, and an extra particle system for some soft rain, and you get something which hopefully captures some of the feeling of these old decors.

 <img src="./images/theatre.png" alt="theatre render" width="500"/>